uidaholib/oral-history-as-data/_howto/prepareyourdata.md

 - In the "tag" column write out the tags you wish to include in the transcript.
 - In the "description" column write out a brief description of that tag.
 - Finally, you create a new .csv by clicking on the "file" icon, hovering above "download", and selecting "comma-separated values".

+{:.alert .alert-warning .col-md-8}
+NOTE: you should move the downloaded .csv file to the same location you put your transcripts.csv

 {:.clearfix}
 {% include bootstrap/figure.md img="howto/wrigley-viz.png" caption="Picture of visualization created through filters.csv" alt="A visualization of Robert Wrigley's transcript, as enabled by the Filters.CSV" class="border-0" %}